 Figure 3: Linearity in log mortality improvement rates, males and females, 1975 to 2017

+If mortality trends at all individual ages are each log-linear, a horizontal line at ‘1’ will be evident for all populations.
+Dips below 1 indicate that for some ages trends are less consistent and continuous.
+In general, trends are largely log-linear age at 0, and between around age 55-80 years for all populations.
+Deviations from log-linearity are more pronounced from after around age 80-90, and in younger working ages; differences between countries are also greatest at these ages, which also differ by sex.
+There is greatest departure from log-linearity in the USA, most pronounced near age 30, and in the USA (and Canada for males) departure from log-linearity begins at younger elderly ages than in other populations.

-According to the demographic assumptions, we would expect these graphs to look similar in high income populations, with R-squared fairly straight and close to 1—as seen in France, Canada and Japan, although all countries have some deviations from 1.
-However, the key finding here is how different the trajectories for the UK and USA are.
+The key finding here is how different the trajectories for the UK and USA are.
 There is a clear lack of constant improvement trends in young adulthood in males in the UK, and both sexes in the USA, suggesting something unusual is occurring in these cohorts.
 The possibility of the deviation from linearity could be due to these age groups seeing faster improvements than other groups, but we are able to exclude this due to the results shown in Figure 4 of worsening mortality risk in the same age groups (40 years).

 This approach represents a novel contribution, as the detachment in log-linearity in improvement rates suggest adverse social factors in those of working age that appear to, in the first instance, affect lifespan disparity, and male life expectancy trends.